Bioengineered human neural organoids

 Related publications:

 Classic embryological studies have successfully applied genetics and cell biology principles to understand embryonic development.
 However, it remains unresolved how mechanics, as an integral part for shaping development, is involved in controlling tissue-scale cell fate patterning.
-Here we report a micropatterned human pluripotent stem cell (hPSC)-based neuroectoderm developmental model, wherein pre-pattered geometrical confinement induces emergent patterning of neuroepithelial (NE) cells and neural plate border (NPB) cells.
+We hav developed a micropatterned human pluripotent stem cell (hPSC)-based neuroectoderm developmental model, wherein pre-pattered geometrical confinement induces emergent patterning of neuroepithelial (NE) cells and neural plate border (NPB) cells.
 Importantly, strong correlations between spatial regulations of cell shape, cytoskeletal contactility and BMP activity are observed during emergent neuroectoderm patterning of hPSC colonies.
 We further show that cell shape and mechanical force can directly activate BMP-SMAD signaling and thus repress NE but enhance NPB differentiation.
 This study provides a novel hPSC-based model to understand the biomechanical principles that guide neuroectoderm patterning, thereby useful for studing neural development and diseases.

 Related publications: